Attention Is All You Need (Original Transformer Paper)

 What level is Attention Is All You Need (Original Transformer Paper) for?

 Attention Is All You Need (Original Transformer Paper) is aimed at a advanced audience.
-Recommended background: Neural network and attention familiarity.
+Recommended background: Linear algebra: matrix multiplication, dot products and softmax over vectors, Familiarity with neural network training, including residual connections and layer normalisation, Helpful but not required: prior exposure to sequence-to-sequence models and RNNs.

 How long does Attention Is All You Need (Original Transformer Paper) take?

-Expect roughly ~1-2 hours.
+Expect roughly 15 pages, ~2-3 hours for a careful first read.
 Most learners work through it at their own pace.

 What will I learn from Attention Is All You Need (Original Transformer Paper)?